-- 9. This action arises under NEPA, the Administrative Procedure Act, 5 U.S.C. §§ 551-706 ("APA"), and the Compact.
-Plaintiff New York alleges that Defendant Federal Agencies' refusal to comply with NEPA concerning the authorization of natural gas development in the Basin pursuant to the DRBC Regulations is arbitrary, capricious, an abuse of discretion and otherwise not in accordance with law under 5 U.S.C. § 706(2)(A). - 10.
-The Court has subject matter jurisdiction over this action under 28 U.S.C. § 1331 because it raises a federal question, and under the statute effectuating the Compact, Pub.
+- 10. This action arises under NEPA, the Administrative Procedure Act, 5 U.S.C. §§ 551-706 ("APA"), the Compact, and 28 U.S.C. §§ 1331 and 1361. - 11.
+The Court has subject matter jurisdiction over this action under 28 U.S.C. § 1331 because it raises a federal question, under 28 U.S.C. § 1361 because it seeks to compel Defendants to perform their mandatory duties to comply with NEPA, and under the statute effectuating the Compact, Pub.
 L. 87-328, 75 Stat.
 688, §15.1(p) (1961), because this action arises under the Compact.
-New York seeks declaratory and injunctive relief under 28 U.S.C. §§ 2201, and 2202; and 5 U.S.C. § 701 et seq., which provides for judicial review under the APA. - This action is brought against federal agencies and employees acting in their official capacities.
-Venue is proper within this district pursuant to 28 U.S.C. § 1391(e)(1) because defendants General DeLuca and the ACE reside within the district, with their offices located at Building 302, General Lee Avenue, Brooklyn, New York 11252.
+New York seeks declaratory and injunctive relief under 28 U.S.C. §§ 2201, and 2202; 5 U.S.C. § 701 et seq., which provides for judicial review under the APA of final action taken by all Defendants other than Defendants DRBC and Carol Collier, and under Compact § 3.3(c), which provides for judicial review of action taken by Defendants DRBC and Carol Collier pursuant to Section 3.3 of the Compact. - 12.
+This action is brought against federal agencies and employees acting in their official capacities.
+Venue is proper within this district pursuant to 28 U.S.C. § 1391(e)(1) because Defendant Colonel Christopher Larsen, Division Engineer, North Atlantic Division of the United States Army Corps of Engineers (and his predecessor at the time the Complaint was filed, Brigadier General Peter DeLuca) and Defendant ACE reside within the district, with their offices located at Building 302, General Lee Avenue, Brooklyn, New York 11252.
 Venue is also proper within this district pursuant to 28 U.S.C. § 1391(e)(2).
 A substantial part of the events or omissions giving rise to plaintiff's claim occurred in this district because these defendants' decision not to prepare an EIS as required by NEPA likely occurred within their offices in Brooklyn, and because much of the work in preparing that EIS would have occurred in those offices.
 Venue is also proper within this district pursuant to 28 U.S.C. § 1391(e)(3), which establishes venue in an any judicial district in which a plaintiff resides, if no real property is involved in the action.